LucaTrussoni/MarketRiskLesson/README.md

 1-Hedging => hedging of a digital option

-2-Frontier => building a Markowitz frontier, and analysing some aspects
+2-Frontier => building a Markowitz frontier, and analysis of some aspects

 3-VarExample => an example of VaR calculation (in parametric and historical approaches)